managustin/managustin/README.md

 -->

 🦑 Organized chaos
 ### Here, I upload stuff while I learn and experiment.
-Sometimes useful code, sometimes pure chaos.
 #### 🌱 Exploring web development, databases, and whatever comes my way.
 #### Someday there will be projects, and someday there will be projects that actually make sense.